Facts About Peru

 Peru is divided into three regions.

 Although this simple division is a fair portrait of Peru’s geography, the reality is much richer and far more complex: in Peru, nature appears to have taken on particular characteristics which have turned its mountains, plains, jungles and valleys into unique habitats.
+An extraordinary variety of eco-systems shelters a wide diversity of animals and plants.

 Coast: